chan150/TrillionG/README.md

 # TrillionG [SIGMOD17]
-TrillionG is a trillion-scale graph generator using Recursive Vector model.
+TrillionG is a Trillion-scale Synthetic Graph Generator Using a Recursive Vector Model.

 ## Usage (Simple example)
  - Git